 For all of the risks above, it is critical that those in the open-source community actively participate in the analysis of DeFi applications and the composability being used in order to preemptively mitigate any issues before they arise.
 Composability enabled applications have lots of moving pieces that each needed to be ensured to be of the highest quality.
 In addition, it is key to set and implement industry-wide standards to ensure best practices across the ecosystem and bolster this security through bug bounties, audits, hackathons, and other forms of developer engagement.
 By doing so, a stronger and more resilient financial ecosystem is created and user funds are safeguarded in the best manner possible.

 In summary, DeFi has been built as a new financial ecosystem that operates alongside the current traditional financial system, yet offers unique advantages of permissionless composability, censorship-resistant access, and full transparency.
 In particular, DeFi composability opens up the ability for any developer to launch new innovative financial applications at an accelerated rate because they don’t rebuild core infrastructure or have to rely on the centralized and permissioned financial services of today.

 The open-source, permissionless nature of DeFi facilitates a level playing field, which fosters an environment that requires constant innovation to retain market share.
 The DeFi applications that make use of composability today are setting the foundation for the next generation of dApps that will utilize even more advanced forms of composability.
 There are limitless use cases to discover and applications to be built.
 The future of a permissionless modular financial future looks bright indeed.

-If you’re a developer and want to connect your smart contract based application to off-chain data and infrastructure outside the blockchain, please reach out to us here or visit the developer documentation.
+If you’re a developer and want to connect your smart contract to off-chain data and infrastructure, explore the Chainlink developer documentation.
+To discuss a Chainlink integration in-depth, reach out to an expert.